Real Estate Sale Agreements - Pensacola Purchase Attorneys

 Pensacola, Florida real estate brokers are normally paid by taking a pre-determined portion of the house's sale price.

-Required Disclosures Concerning Property in Pensacola, Florida
+Required Disclosures Concerning Property and Real Estate Sale Agreements in Pensacola, Florida

 First and foremost, if a buyer asks any question of the seller relating to physical defects in the property, the seller must, under all situations, be as truthful as possible.
 In this case being "as truthful as possible" means answering such questions to the best of your knowledge, and making reasonable efforts to find the answers if you don't know them.
 Lying in this case is very bad idea, and will expose you to serious civil penalties